1Px-Vision/Advanced-Deep-Reinforcement-Learning-Solutions/p3-collab-compet/README.md

 This section describes how to get the code for this project, configure the local environment, and download the Unity environment with the Agents.

+### Download the Unity environment with the Agents

+Download the environment from one of the links below and decompress the file into your project folder.
+You need only select the environment that matches your operating system:

 ### Adjusting the Hyperparameters

 To experiment with how the Agents learn through distinct parameters, you can tune these variables by changing their values in the singleton instance of the Config class: